 The positive effects of clean water within Jembo echo throughout the community.
 Michael Chaambwa, a 37-year-old, senior teacher at Jembo Primary School, sees the difference that clean water makes.
 “It has improved hygiene standards and reduced the burden of students having to carry heavy containers for gardening,” says Michael.
 “In many cases, children used to be very late for class as they spent time fetching water.”

-Planting roots towards the future
+Planting roots toward the future

 With clean water now available in Jembo, students have a growing interest in agriculture, the school’s extracurricular activity.
 “Students will participate in the school’s agricultural projects since there is adequate water to increase the productivity of crops unlike in the past,” says Michael.
 He believes the program will promote educational activities and eventually lead to income generation.
 He also explains that when they sell their crops, they use some of that income for maintenance and pump upkeep.